 Art watches Claire’s face, but remains silent.

 A caress against her right leg finally breaks Claire’s reverie.
 She drops her gaze to see a small orange tabby rubbing against her.
-She leans down and gently scratches its head.
-She doesn’t notice Art’s eyes narrow at the furry intruder.
+She leans down and gently scratches its head, oblivious to the way Art’s eyes narrow at the furry intruder.